Riemannian metrics on differentiable stacks: Lie groupoids fibrations

 \subsection{Definitions and examples}

-A fibration between set-theoretic groupoids is a functor for which any arrow can be lifted by setting its source arbitrarily.
-We are interested in the smooth version, explored by Mackenzie \cite{mkbook} among others, and which we now recall.

 Given a Lie groupoid $G=(G\toto M)$, we denote by $s,t,m,u,i$ its maps of source, target, multiplication, unit and inverses, and by $G^{(k)}$ the manifold of $k$-tuples of composable arrows.
 In particular, $G^{(1)}=G$ are the arrows and $G^{(0)}=M$ are the objects.
 By a {\bf map of Lie groupoids} $\phi:G\to H$ we mean a smooth functor, and we denote by $\phi^{(k)}:G^{(k)}\to H^{(k)}$ the induced smooth map.
-By convention, all our manifolds are second countable and Hausdorff.
+By convention, all our manifolds (including all our groupoids) are second countable and Hausdorff.

-\begin{definition} A map of Lie groupoids $\phi:\tilde G\to G$ is called a {\bf fibration} if both $\phi^{(0)}:\tilde M\to M$ and $\phi':\tilde G\to G\times_{M}\tilde M$, $\phi'(g)=(\phi^{(1)}(g),s(g))$, are surjective submersions.
+\begin{definition} A map of Lie groupoids $\phi:\tilde G\to G$ is called a {\bf fibration} if both $\phi^{(0)}:\tilde M\to M$ and $\hat\phi:\tilde G\to G\times_{M}\tilde M$, $\hat\phi(g)=(\phi^{(1)}(g),s(g))$, are surjective submersions.
 We call $G$ the {\bf base groupoid} and $\tilde G$ the {\bf total groupoid}. \end{definition}